ProjectAthenia/api/UPGRADE.md

 Then the package phploc/phploc needs to be upgraded from ^6.0 to ^7.0

+The config `code/config/app.php` also needs to be updated for the change in JWT auth

 ### Environment changes

 The application level ansible stuff was renamed from `athenia` to `app`, php has been updated to 8.2, the environment has been updated to ubuntu 22, and postgress has been changed to favor mysql.
 All changes after that are listed below.